Marker Logo

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.
 A significant historical year for this entry is 1823.

 Location.
 43° 0.273′ N, 73° 36.328′ W. Marker is near Schuylerville, New York, in Saratoga County.
-Marker is on Empire State Trail (U.S. 4) half a mile north of Phillips Road, on the right when traveling south.
+It is on Empire State Trail (U.S. 4) half a mile north of Phillips Road, on the right when traveling south.
 Marker is on the canal trail, and not on the road.
 Touch for map.
 Marker is in this post office area: Stillwater NY 12170, United States of America.
 Touch for directions.

 A Route Well Traveled Marker image.
 Click for full size.

-Photographed By Steve Stoessel, March 5, 2023
+Photographed by Steve Stoessel, March 5, 2023

 2. A Route Well Traveled Marker